 Doxycycline is an antibiotic used to treat a range of bacterial infections.
 While it is safe for most people to drink a glass or two of alcohol while on doxycycline, those with a chronic drinking history or liver problems should avoid alcohol as it may make doxycycline less effective.

-There are other medications and supplements which should not be taken while on doxycycline, so it is always best to discuss with your doctor anything that you may be taking.
+There are other medications and supplements that should not be taken while on doxycycline, so it is always best to discuss with your doctor anything that you may be taking.
 Doxycycline can remain in the body for up to 5 days following the last dose, so it is also important to be careful with what you take during this time.

 For those who need an antibiotic due to an infection, an online doctor can evaluate your symptoms and prescribe the correct antibiotic.